Optimism and Pessimism in Strategic Interactions under Ignorance: Relation to Rationalizability

 In this limiting game, we have $\WR^1_b=A_b$ and, in particular, $R \in \WR_b^1$.
 However, along the sequence $R$ will be always strictly dominated by $C$ and therefore $R$ cannot be an element of the limit of the upper-hemicontinuous Rationalizability correspondence.\footnote{Equivalently, $R$ being strictly dominated by the pure action $C$ implies $R \notin \BR^1_b$.} \end{example}

 Note that in both examples, the limiting game $\Lambda^{-\infty}$ is \emph{not} induced from the ordinal game $\Gamma$ we started from, i.e., $\Lambda^{-\infty} \not\sim \Lambda^{-r}(\Gamma)$, for every $r \in (0,\infty)$.
 Thus, it would be inappropriate to set $\WR^\infty(\Gamma) := \TR^{\infty} \Big( \lim_{r \to \infty} \Lambda^{-r}(\Gamma) \Big)$.
 As a result, our analysis of $\PCBP$ along with the introduction of Wald Rationalizability clarifies the conceptual underpinnings behind the discontinuity hinted in \citet[p.1891]{Weinstein_2016} and formally illustrated in the previous example.\footnote{It should also be highlighted that \citet[p.
 1891]{Weinstein_2016} rightly mentions that games with $\max\min$ preferences might ``admit no [Nash] equilibrium''.
 For such cases, he suggests to use the limit of the Nash equilibrium correspondence as a candidate for equilibrium in these limiting games.
-This issue of non-existence does not arise in our setting, because $\WR^\infty$ is always nonempty, as pointed out in \Mref{rem:nonemptiness_vn}.} Thus, whether one takes $\WR^\infty$ or $\BR^\infty$ as the appropriate solution concept depends on the application.
+This issue of non-existence does not arise in our setting, because $\WR^\infty$ is always nonempty, as pointed out in \Mref{rem:nonemptiness_vn}.} In particular, \Sref{fig:relation_Weinstein} provides an immediate representation of the relation between the results established in \cite{Weinstein_2016} and those presented in the present paper.

+Thus, whether one takes $\WR^\infty$ or $\BR^\infty$ as the appropriate solution concept depends on the application.
 If the interactive situation is best captured by $\PCBP$, then our analysis shows that $\WR^\infty(\Gamma)$ is the right solution concept.
 When the question is what are the behavioral implications of (common belief in) extreme risk aversion, then $\WR^\infty(\Lambda^{-\infty})$ should be used.
 Finally, if the analyst wants to study the limiting behavior of extreme risk aversion in a situation of (common belief) of (Bayesian) rationality,\footnote{Recall that, in this case, Rationalizability captures these behavioral implications, as shown by \cite{Brandenburger_Dekel_1987} and \cite{Tan_daCosta_1988}.
-See \cite{Friedenberg_Keisler_2020} for a more modern and thorough discussion.} then $\BR^\infty(\Gamma)$ is the suitable solution concept as shown by \citet[Proposition 3]{Weinstein_2016}.
+See \cite{Friedenberg_Keisler_2021} for a more modern and thorough discussion.} then $\BR^\infty(\Gamma)$ is the suitable solution concept as shown by \citet[Proposition 3, p.1888]{Weinstein_2016}.